stjude-rust-labs/crankshaft/README.md

 ## Overview

-`crankshaft` is a headless workflow execution engine written in Rust: it's being developed in coordination with the [`sprocket`] project with the goal of enabling large-scale bioinformatics analyses.
+`crankshaft` is a headless task execution framework written in Rust: it's being developed in coordination with the [`sprocket`] project with the goal of enabling large-scale bioinformatics analyses.
 There is no associated `crankshaft` command line tool—the end user is really engine _developers_ who want to include it as a core task execution library in their own command line tools.

 ## Guiding Principles

-- `crankshaft` aims to be a **high-performance** workflow execution engine capable of concurrently managing and executing upwards of 20,000 concurrent tasks.
+- `crankshaft` aims to be a **high-performance** task execution framework capable of concurrently managing and executing upwards of 20,000 concurrent tasks.
 The core focus is enabling middle- to large-scale bioinformatics analyses, though it can also be used to design smaller scale execution